mitshell/libmich/libmich/asn1/README_ASN1.md

 All those attributes can be called like any Python instance's attribute, after adding an underscore prefix, or like any Python dictionnary's key.
-Some more attributes are used internally but are not that important here.
+Some more attributes are used internally but are not that important, here.
 A more complete description of the innerworking of the ASN1Obj instance is made in its docstring.